hbctraining/bioinformatics_online/guidelines/for_instructors.md

   * Disable “File Transfer”
   * Disable “Allow Removed Participants to Rejoin”
   * Mute all participants
+  * Disable students to send chat to everyone
+  * Allow only host to share screen

 * As a Presenter (or anyone sharing their screens), please make sure your computer is set up appropriately:
   * Quit all applications that are not required for class, especially if they generate notifications